 The former Duc de Rochefort was a proud man who could trace his lineage further back than the Bourbons could.
 He was not about to let a group of ragtag, power-hungry peasants chase him away from his homeland.
 Angelique had no desire to leave without him since life for a poor girl in England was no better than it was in France.
 If Etienne stayed, so would she, determined to resume her pampered existence once the monarchy was restored.

 Then one day in the spring of 1793, while Etienne was attending a secret meeting with royalist sympathizers, there was a loud knock on Angelique's door.
 When she opened it, she was surprised to see François standing on the stoop dressed like a sans-culotte: pantaloons, carmagnole and cap of liberty adorned with a red, white and blue cockade.

 "François?
 What are you doing here?" she asked with surprise.

 "I must speak to you," he whispered urgently, looking over his shoulder to see if anyone was watching.
 "May I come in?"

-Angelique nodded and stepped aside so he could enter.
+Angelique nodded her head and stepped aside so he could enter.

 "I've come to warn you."